 Any family member or close friend of the deceased may ask for an autopsy, but the autopsy must be properly authorized by next of kin or a legally designated party.
 Some autopsies are required by law and fall under the jurisdiction of a medical examiner or coroner which has authority over cases of sudden, unexpected and/or traumatic death but guidelines vary by jurisdiction and circumstances.
 The hierarchy is in the following order: health care surrogate or power of attorney, then spouse, adult child, parent, sibling, etc. It is not necessary that all children/siblings, for instance, agree on the procedure, but for the procedure to proceed, at least one authorizing party must sign the authorization.

 When should an autopsy be performed?

 The autopsy should be performed as soon as possible after death to prevent changes from interfering with the examination results.
-It is better to perform an autopsy prior to *embalming, but it can still be performed on an embalmed body or after a delay but the results of some specialized tests may be affected. *Embalmed surcharge $500
+It is better to perform an autopsy prior to *embalming, but it can still be performed on an embalmed body or after a delay but the results of some specialized tests may be affected. *There is an embalmed surcharge.

 Does an autopsy interfere with a funeral viewing?